Does My Vagina Smell Healthy? 5 Common Vaginal Odors, Explained

 A metallic scent coming off your vag is most common right before, during, and after you've had your period.
 This is the smell of your period blood, and totally normal.

-You might also get a whiff of a metal-esque scent if you've recently had penetrative vaginal sex — sex can change the pH in your vagina.
+You might also get a whiff of a metal-esque scent if you've recently had penetrative vaginal sex — sex with someone who ejaculates can change the pH in your vagina, because semen is naturally alkaline.
 This is, again, very normal.

 However, if the smell persists long after your period is gone/ long after your rendezvous, check in with your doctor — especially if it is accompanied by any itching or discharge.